Monoprice 10×6.25 Graphic Drawing Tablet: Honest Review

 Monoprice 10×6.25 vs. Wacom Intuos

-With Wacom, you’re paying for brand reputation, superior build quality, more refined driver software, and features like pen tilt recognition on some models.
+The inevitable comparison is with Wacom, the industry standard.
+A similarly sized Wacom Intuos can cost two to three times as much.
+The extra cost for a Wacom typically covers brand reputation, superior build quality, more refined driver software, and features like pen tilt recognition on some models.
 The drawing experience on a Wacom often feels slightly more polished and reliable out of the box.

 That said, the Monoprice tablet offers a much larger drawing area for the same price as a small Wacom Intuos.
 For many artists, especially beginners, having more space to draw is a more tangible benefit than the subtle refinements of a more expensive tablet.